amaranth-unm/amaranth-unm.github.io/websites/getting-started.md

 ---
 layout: base
 date: 2025-07-31
+header-image: /assets/images/site/seed.png
 ---

 # Getting Started
-We are here to help guide you through the process!
+We are here to help guide you through the process of getting your website set up.
 But here's the general outline.

 ## Initial Steps with Amaranth
+We've tried to create all the instructions you need to do things on your own, but there can be a lot to take in if you've never thought about making a website before.
+Please book a time to talk to us and we can walk you through the concepts and first steps.

-We'll help you get familiar and comfortable with the web hosting platform GitHub.
+- We'll help you get familiar and comfortable with the web hosting platform called GitHub Pages.
+- We use a GitHub Pages template called Xanthan, that was designed specifically for the kinds of work we're doing.
 We'll help you follow [the Xanthan set up instructions](https://fredgibbs.net/xanthan/guides/getting-started).

-This will help you create a basic website template.
-We'll give you a tour of [the various places in the repository](https://fredgibbs.net/xanthan/guides/understanding-your-site) that hold files that you will edit to make the website specific to your course.

-This sort of is your "official" project website.
-But it's best to

-Then you can begin typing over the placeholder text for [the title](https://fredgibbs.net/xanthan/guides/editing-your-site) of the website.
-Once you have finished making changes for the day, you will request a merge with the repository in Amaranth.
-This process is called submitting a 'pull request.'
+We'll create an "official" project website hosted by Amaranth.
+We'll help you make your own copy

 ## A Summary of What Your Students Will Do